Return to top

 Print Recipe

-These breakfast sweet potatoes are packed full of flavor, and makes a great brunch, side dish or even main meal!
-Packed full of veggies and plant protein this is a one pan meal that's easy to make.
+Sweet potato breakfast hash is packed with flavor, and makes a great breakfast, side dish, or main meal!
+Full of veggies, spices, and plant-based protein, this is a versatile one skillet vegetarian dish that’s easy to make and family friendly too!

 Prep Time5 minutes